March 09, 2024

 The lights of the city: of Tokyo, of course — which is to say, we’re back where we began with Tokyo Rush.
 But in the opener, the narrator emphasized the trips out — to Honolulu, and, wonderfully, Hong Kong (of all the places to go when one needs a break from high-speed urban livin’) while the narrator in Paraiso admits, with resignation, that he’ll probably stay forever “I could get used to living here, if I had to...”

 Even the pier where he waits for this ship that will, supposedly, someday come pick him up, can only be reached in dreams.
 The second verse makes explicit that the paradise of the album’s title is a mirage.
 The band can travel there, sure enough, on Sakamoto’s insane synthesizer blast, but then it all melts away and we’re back inside the same gentle rhythm and sway.
-Never mind all the talk of paradise, it’s time to grow old.
+Never mind the talk of paradise, it’s time to grow old.

 If you re-examine the album in the light of its closer, you notice other things.